boostup/react-semantic-ui-kit/README.md

 ## Usage

 Inside their respective directory, every UI component includes an ```api.md``` file.
-As time goes by, an [interactive components catalog](https://github.com/boostup/react-semantic-ui-kit#todos) should replace them.
+As time goes by, an [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog) should replace them.
 However, if a component is not yet in the catalog, then at least its api file should be present to provide usage and demo information to coders who wish to use it early.

+---

+## Demo site

+_This section might disappear in favor of the the [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog)_.
+However, the demo site contains implemented features which help put real working apps together really quickly.

-## NPM Scripts
+### NPM Scripts

-### npm start
+#### npm start

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.